-San Pedro Sula, the second largest city in Honduras, was listed as the most dangerous city in the world (as of 2009).
+San Pedro Sula, the second-largest city in Honduras, was listed as the most dangerous city in the world (as of 2009).
 After backpacking Tegucigalpa, I took a Transportes Cristina bus to check it out.

-I arrived at the San Pedro Sula bus station, caught a minivan to the centre and then walked the 12 blocks to the Hotel Martell.
+I took a minivan to the centre and then walked the 12 blocks to the Hotel Martell.

 Paranoid?
 Most definitely!
 Having been attacked at knifepoint in Cape Town, I promised myself no heroics in Honduras.